 Mandan real estate is some of the most expensive in North Dakota, although Mandan house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Mandan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mandan are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mandan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mandan is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Mandan who work in management occupations (10.99%), office and administrative support (9.92%), and sales jobs (9.16%).

 Mandan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Mandan who are college-educated is somewhat higher than the average US community of 21.84%: 28.93% of adults in Mandan have at least a bachelor's degree.
+The overall education level of Mandan is somewhat higher than in the average US city of 21.84%: 28.93% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Mandan in 2018 was $39,022, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $156,088 for a family of four.
 However, Mandan contains both very wealthy and poor people as well.